co-cart/co-cart/NEXT_CHANGELOG.md

 You can filter the prefix `cocart-api` using this filter `cocart_rest_get_url_prefix` to name it whatever you want.
 For example you could use the filter to change the prefix to today in milliseconds e.g. `https://api.myawesomestore.com/1688656002096/cocart/v2/cart`

-Just a small why of hiding use of `wp-json` or if you want to prefix `wp-json` for all other WordPress endpoints you use and use `cocart-api` differently from it.
+Just a small way of hiding the use of `wp-json` or if you want to prefix `wp-json` for all other WordPress endpoints you use and use `cocart-api` differently from it.

 ## Improvements and Tweaks